Harpactira pulchripes care guide

 enclosure design

 female H. pulchripes can surpass 5” diagonal leg span, but mature males are usually significantly smaller.
 We set up all of our adults in Exo Terra brand “Mini Wide” 12” x 12” x 12” glass enclosures, which we prefer due to their built-in cross-ventilation feature, double front-opening doors, locking mechanism, and clean look.
 The lid might pose an issue with tarantula claws getting stuck in the mesh, so consider replacing it with drilled acrylic or Plexiglas; the more ventilation holes the better!
-Being primarily fossorial, we fill the enclosure with 4-6” of megamix ARID substrate, plant a few dry-tolerant succulent plants (optional), and provide a water dish.
+Being primarily fossorial, we fill the enclosure with 4-6” of arid substrate, plant a few dry-tolerant succulent plants (optional), and provide a water dish.
 We set up spiderlings from 3/4”-2.5” in our purplebox 7x4x4 enclosure similarly, and juveniles from about 2-4” are housed in Exo Terra brand “Nano Wide” 8” x 8” x 8” enclosures.

 although H. pulchripes and other baboons are hardy species, we still recommend providing ample ventilated enclosures to prevent stagnant conditions, which can be improved with forced airflow.
 We keep a small portable fan in our animal room on the low setting.
 If you choose to use a fan, be sure to place it so it is not blowing directly at your enclosure.